 One of the more severe conditions of overeating post-fast is refeeding syndrome (more on this later), which could be fatal.

 Water Fasting in a Clinic

-Some alternative medicine clinics offer supervised water fasts.
+What some alternative medicine clinics do is offer supervised water fasting.

 Most of the people who do supervised versions of these fasts have a doctor's referral.
 These people often receive certain medical benefits from the water fast, as their doctor or healthcare provider has “prescribed” the fast.